-In a world of constant change, face pace is the norm, although often difficult to manage.
+In a world of constant change, fast pace is the norm, although often difficult to manage.
 Are you a victim of hurry sickness with a sense of urgency to accomplish more and more in less time?
 Never has there been a more appropriate time to build your resilience.

 The good news is resilience is a set of behaviours and skills you can learn.

 As a Leader, you must cultivate your resilience before seeking external solutions so you can turn changes, stressors and challenges into opportunities.